-The Sunshine Coast Trail stretches for 180 kilometres from Sarah Point overlooking Desolation Sound to Saltery Bay where the ferries come in from Earl’s Cove.
+The Sunshine Coast Trail stretches for 180 km from Sarah Point overlooking Desolation Sound to Saltery Bay where the ferries come in from Earl’s Cove.
 The whole trail can be hiked in one long backpacking trip, staying in free huts (in non-COVID years) or you can break it into manageable sections or even day trips.

 I know the view from Tin Hat Mountain Cabin is one of the most beautiful but if you’ve got three days, I highly recommend hiking from the Branch 41 Road (can be done with a shuttle) to Saltery Bay.
 This section of trail is home to breathtakingly beautiful giant trees that leave you in awe of Mother Nature.
 Throw in the moodiness of west coast fog and enjoy.

 The Juan de Fuca Trail is generally done as a four-day hiking trip.
 But unlike the West Coast Trail there are access points along the way so you can do some sections of it as a day hike.
 There is an easy 2 km hike to Mystic Beach from the southern trailhead that is particularly suitable for families.

 But if you’ve got four days, I highly recommend the full 47 km walk.
 You don’t need reservations and there is a shuttle service, so access and the trip logistics are far easier than the West Coast Trail.
 I would recommend the shoulder season as it is very popular in the summer.